How I Read

 - Go through the flashcards normally with the rest of my decks

-Some would say it blasphemous to not read a book in it’s entirety, or that I’m hindering my ability to focus.
-Both critics aren’t invalid, but my concern is getting the knowledge into my noggin, and making sure it sticks.
+Some would say it’s blasphemous or that I’m hindering my ability to focus.
+Both critique are valid, but I’m only concerned with getting the knowledge into my noggin, and making sure it sticks.